xavier630/ocean-liners-factorio/README.md

 #Changelog <br>

 * 0.1.5 - Fixed issues with cars being able to drive onto water.
 Made rails placable over water.
+Fixed issues with biter attacks across ocean and added it as a config option.
 * 0.1.4 - Fixed issue with player collisions
 * 0.1.3 - Increased sea-oil size on map, stopped sea-oil spawning too close together, adding swimming to the mod, numerous other small fixes.
 * 0.1.2 - Removed git files to significantly reduce size
 * 0.1.1 - Fixed issues with decorative shrubs being placed on water

-#Tradeoffs <br>
+#Issues <br>

-* In order to implement swimming, the only viable collision mask to add to water is water_tile.
-Unfortunately, sea-oil won't spawn on a water_tile.
-Therefore, I've removed water_tile from deepwater's collision_mask.
-This means that deep water has interesting properties for now, like cars can be placed on it, etc.
+* Deep sea isn't formally a water tile at the moment so that resources (sea oil) can spawn on it.
+This should be unnoticable in general, but lets you do some odd things like placing a car onto it, etc.

 #Questions <br>